 1.)
 What are some common financial modeling mistakes to avoid?

-Here are some common mistakes one should avoid while financial modelling: · Incorrect assumptions: Ensure you have realistic and data-based assumptions. · Hardcoding financial projections: One should avoid this approach as it doesn’t state where the data is coming from, which makes the number validation impossible · Not revisiting and updating the model. · Building too much complex models · Large formulas: Larger the formula, the more likely you make mistakes.
+Here are some common mistakes one should avoid while financial modeling: · Incorrect assumptions: Ensure you have realistic and data-based assumptions. · Hardcoding financial projections: One should avoid this approach as it doesn’t state where the data is coming from, which makes the number validation impossible · Not revisiting and updating the model. · Building too much complex models · Large formulas: Larger the formula, the more likely you make mistakes.

 2.)
 What are the different types of financial models?